sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

 Join input DataFrames
 ------------

-``JoinUsingColumn`` processors joins the incoming DataFrames on a joinCol "State" and ``ColumnFilter`` processor is used to filter the columns and get the required DataFrame as shown below:
+``JoinUsingColumn`` processor joins the incoming DataFrames on a join column "State". ``ColumnFilter`` processor filters the columns to get the required DataFrame as shown below:

 .. figure:: ../../_assets/tutorials/data-engineering/dedup-customers/capture9.png